Skip to content Skip to footer

 For example, they segment by recency of engagement, with high engagers receiving upsell to subscription emails (generating 10% of all subs acquisitions) and additional newsletters (average of 5-6x higher CTR), whilst the focus with low engagers is on re-engagement

-Use the onboarding phase to showcase what you have to offer, introducing some of your most valuable engagement features but reserving others for later in the subscriber's lifetime, ensuring you don't bombard the user
+Use the phase to showcase what you have to offer, introducing some of your most valuable engagement features but reserving others for later in the subscriber's lifetime, ensuring you don't bombard the user

 For Immediate, open and click-through rates are 30% and 47% higher for onboarding emails, making it the ideal opportunity to increase engagement